-- From 1927 to 2023, the average annualized return for these stocks over the three years prior to joining the Top 10 was more than 25% higher than the market. - Five years after joining the Top 10, these stocks were, on average, underperforming the market-a stark turnaround from before.
-The gap was even wider 10 years out.
+- From 1927 to 2024, the average annualized return for these stocks over the three years prior to joining the Top 10 was more than 25% higher than the market. - Five years after joining the Top 10, these stocks were, on average, underperforming the market-a stark turnaround from before.